 Marketing Mix Modelling versus Attribution Modelling: What is the difference and why you should know it

-Marketing Mix Modelling and Attribution Modelling are two popular methods of evaluating marketing activities and have the same basic goal: measure the business impact of marketing channels and help marketers invest their budget more effectively.
-The key difference between the two methods is that MMM analyzes the effectiveness of marketing budget distribution from a top-down perspective, while attribution models are calculated at the level of a specific user (bottom-up approach).
-However, relying on user-level data is becoming more problematic - gaps in user data tracking are becoming bigger due to missing consents, privacy regulations and technical changes in iOS or web browsers related to cookies.
-In this article we take a look at both of these methods and their pros and cons.
+Marketing Mix Modelling and Attribution Modelling have the same basic goal: measure the business impact of marketing channels and find out how to allocate marketing budget between channels in order to achieve the best possible results.
+The key difference between the two methods is that MMM analyzes effectiveness of marketing budget distribution from a top-down perspective, while attribution models are calculated at the level of a specific user (bottom-up approach).

 Marketing Mix Modeling is a method based on statistical modelling with the aim of finding the correlation between marketing cost (and/or media exposure) and target metrics such as revenue, number of new customers or number of app installs on a “macro level”.
 In this context the macro level means “top-down” approach working with aggregated data – such as sales and investment breakdown by days or weeks – at the level of marketing channels and campaign types (both online and offline).